-Dr. Heinrich Hock is an economist with 19 years of experience conducting research on labor, education, disability, and social insurance.
-His work focuses on producing results that help policymakers and program staff understand program outcomes for priority populations and research-based options for improving outcomes.
+Dr. Heinrich Hock is an economist with 19 years of experience conducting research on labor, education, disability employment, and social insurance.
+His work focuses on producing results that help policymakers and program staff understand outcomes for priority populations and research-based options for improving outcomes.
 He develops rigorous and feasible plans for research designs, data collection and analysis, and dissemination of findings.
-Hock has led work on over a dozen labor-related projects for the U.S. Department of Labor (DOL) and other funders to assess the outcomes for groups such as dislocated workers, youth and adult jobseekers with disabilities, women with low incomes, and veterans.
-Hock also has played a key role in U.S. Department of Education (ED) studies to identify solutions for improving outcomes among underserved groups.
+Hock has led work on over a dozen labor-related projects for the U.S. Department of Labor (DOL) and other funders to assess the outcomes for groups such as dislocated workers, youth and adult jobseekers with disabilities, and veterans, among other groups.
+Hock also has played a key role in U.S. Department of Education (ED) studies to identify solutions for improving career outcomes among special education and adult education participants.

-Before joining Abt, Hock led impact evaluations for DOL focusing on the new workforce services for adult and youth jobseekers with disabilities and a new self-employment training model for laid-off workers.
-He also led analysis for DOL to assess expansions to the Unemployment Insurance system in the wake of the Great Recession.
+Before joining Abt, Hock led impact evaluations for DOL focusing on a new self-employment training model for laid-off workers and new workforce services for adult and youth jobseekers with disabilities.
+He also led analysis for DOL to assess expansions to the UI system in the wake of the Great Recession.
 For ED, he led initial impact analyses for a study of English Learner reclassification policies and co-led the design of a study to identify and test promising strategies to improve the adult outcomes of high school students with disabilities.
 He also contributed to an evaluation of a framework ED promoted to help adult learners gain skills for personal and workplace success.
 In addition, Hock led evaluation activities for a Social Security Administration test of new rules about work for disability beneficiaries.

-This work was conducted while Hock was at Westat, the American Institutes for Research, and Mathematica.
+This work was conducted while Hock was at Westat, the American Institutes for Research, and Mathematica Policy Research.
 He was also previously an assistant professor of economics at Florida State University.

 Expertise

-- Designing and executing impact and mixed-method evaluations
+- Designing and executing of impact and mixed-method evaluating

 - Collecting and analyzing administrative, survey, and interview data

-- Identifying, assessing feasibility, and testing new services and supports for underserved groups
+- Identifying, assessing feasibility, and testing new workforce, career development, and educational services and supports

 - Building evidence on reemployment programs, training, and unemployment assistance